Q: Where are your shelters located?

 Q: What if I am a veteran?

 A: We have dedicated staff and programs to work with veterans struggling with homelessness.
-If you’re a veteran in need of services, please either email firstname.lastname@example.org or call 508-492-6448, to find out how we may be able to help you.
+If you’re a veteran in need of services, please call our Veterans Program at 508-418-6694 to find out how we may be able to help you.

 Q: Do you serve meals?

-A: Both shelters (in Quincy and Brockton) host lunch for anyone in need in the community.
-Father Bill’s Place hosts a community lunch seven days per week, between the hours of 11:30 a.m. and 1 p.m.
-At MainSpring House, The Table community lunch, is open 6 days per week (closed Tuesday), from 10 a.m. to 2 p.m., with several seatings available.
+A: Both shelters (in Quincy and Brockton) serve meals to guests staying overnight.
+Due to the ongoing COVID-19 crisis, we are currently not hosting our community lunch open to the general public.
+Prior to the pandemic, Father Bill’s Place hosted a community lunch seven days per week, between the hours of 11:30 a.m. and 1 p.m.
+At MainSpring House, The Table community lunch, was open 6 days per week (closed Tuesday), from 10 a.m. to 2 p.m., with several seatings available.

 FBMS also provides a Thanksgiving community meals in Quincy and Brockton.
 Please visit our website in November if you will be in need of a Thanksgiving meal.